MacBook Pro will not start up

 A friend brought me his 15" MBP (2007 Core 2 Duo 2.2 ghz, i think) saying when he tried to turn it on one morning it did nothing.
 He had no problems before.
 We looked it over and saw that the power button was collapsed slightly.
 He has kids that like to stress test everything, so we thought one of them had mashed it too hard and damaged the button.

 I ordered and replaced the top case because it includes the power button.
 However, after replacing it the MBP still does not boot up.
 Same symptoms.
-No noises, no lights...nothin
+No noises, no lights...nothing happens when the power button is pushed.

 I tried resetting the PMC (?) by holding down the control, option and command keys then holding down the power button for over 10 seconds.
 Nothing.